cuDensityMat: A High-Performance Library for Analog Quantum Dynamics Computations

 • Provides APIs for:

-• Defining arbitary quantum many-body operators and superoperators in the form of a sum of tensor products of elementary tensor operators, where each elementary tensor operator acts on one or more specific quantum degrees of freedom (elementary tensor operators as well as scalar coefficients may be time-dependent)
+• Defining arbitrary, possibly batched quantum many-body operators and superoperators in the form of a sum of tensor products of elementary tensor operators or full matrix operators.
+Each elementary tensor operator acts on one or more specific quantum degrees of freedom whereas each full matrix operator acts on all quantum degrees of freedom (full matrix operators, elementary tensor operators, and associated scalar coefficients may depend on time as well as on user-provided real parameters).

 Support

-• Supported GPU Architectures: Volta, Turing, Ampere, Ada, Hopper
+• Supported GPU Architectures: Volta, Turing, Ampere, Ada, Hopper, Blackwell

 • Supported OS: Linux